-For now, however, consumers appear relatively resilient to rising prices, jobs are plentiful, and most measures of financial stress remain muted.
-However, we expect higher (and still rising) interest rates will take their toll on economic growth and employment during the first half of the year, which will contribute to rising consumer stress.
+Overall, most measures of financial stress remain muted.
+However, we expect higher (and still rising) interest rates will slow hiring and economic growth during the first half of the year, which will contribute to rising consumer stress.

 Consumer Stress Index